 Tocolytics

 The truth is, the best way to avoid preterm labor is to stop it before it starts.
-If it does stop, though, doctors have strategies to help ensure that early labor is as safe as it can be for both mother and baby.
+If it does start, though, doctors have strategies to help ensure that early labor is as safe as it can be for both mother and baby.

 Reviewed by the Ovia Health Clinical Team